dgarijo/Widoco/README.md

 ===================
 Author: Daniel Garijo

-Contributors: Almudena Ruiz and Miguel Angel García.
+Contributors: Almudena Ruiz, Miguel Angel García and Oscar Corcho.

 Description
 This project has been created to help you to create a complete documentation of your ontology.